facebookresearch/habitat-sim/docs/pages/image-extractor.rst

 .. image:: ../images/random-images.png

-In the above code, we registered a new pose extractor with habitat sim and then used the name of the new pose extractor in the ImageExtractor constructor.
+In the above code, we registered a new pose extractor with Habitat Sim and then used the name of the new pose extractor in the ImageExtractor constructor.